Obstructive Lung Diseases Overview Practice Questions

 The lungs and pancreas.

-Mucus obstructs airflow in the bronchioles and small bronchi.
-It causes permanent damage to the bronchial walls, and infections are commonly caused by Pseudomonas aeruginosa and Staphylococcus aureus.
+Obstructed airflow in the bronchioles and small bronchi that causes permanent damage to the bronchial walls; infections that are commonly caused by pseudomonas aeruginosa and staphylococcus aureus.

 61. What does CBABE stand for?

-62. Obstructive lung diseases, such as copd, involve breathing difficulty during what?
+62. Obstructive lung diseases involve breathing difficulty during what?

 Exhalation